Overactive letdown is when your breast milk comes out too fast and hard at letdown. Learn how to spot it—and how to handle this frustrating issue.

-I find that “clamping down” on the areola can help slow down the milk flow and allow baby to drink at a more agreeable pace (or even suckle for comfort).
+“Clamping down” on the areola can help slow down the milk flow and allow baby to drink at a more agreeable pace (or even suckle for comfort).
 How do you do it?
-Well, remember the game “Rock, Paper, Scissors”?
+Remember the game “Rock, Paper, Scissors”?
 Use the scissors hand pose and squeeze down hard on your areola.
 This will slow the flow coming out of your milk ducts.
 Beware that you might develop finger/hand soreness or cramping, so take breaks now and then.

-Sometimes called “Biological Nurturing”, a great way to nurse with an overactive letdown is laying down.
-Let the baby rest on you so you’re facing belly to belly.
+Sometimes called “Biological Nurturing,” this is a great breastfeeding position for those with an overactive letdown.
+Let the baby rest on you, so you’re facing belly to belly.
 You can even let the baby root for the breast herself and latch on.
 Nursing this way works against gravity, therefore slowing the flow of milk into baby’s mouth.
 It’s also pretty comfortable!
 Another option is side-lying position, as sometimes excess milk can dribble out of breast and/or side of baby’s mouth easily this way.

 3. Pull baby off at letdown

 Many babies struggle the most during the actual milk letdown, which usually takes place 30 seconds to a few minutes into nursing.
-Most moms can feel their milk preparing to come down their milk ducts.
-A great way to ease baby’s discomfort with an overactive letdown is take him off the breast and catch the forceful milk in a towel, burp cloth or breast milk bag.
+Most moms can feel their milk preparing to come down their milk ducts—many describe this feeling as a tingle.
+A great way to ease baby’s discomfort with an overactive letdown is take him off the breast and catch the forceful milk in a towel, burp cloth, or breast milk bag.
 Once letdown is complete, re-latch baby and let him nurse.
 If you want to save the milk from the other breast that’s released during letdown (each drop is so valuable!), check out this product.
-If you are tandem nursing, you can have toddler drink for the first minute or two during the letdown, and then pop baby back on breast.
+If you are tandem nursing, you can have your toddler drink for the first minute or two during letdown, then pop baby back onto your breast.

 4. Use a pacifier (very judiciously)

 Wha wha what?!
 Mama Natural is recommending a pacifier?
-Well, yes.
 For moms with an overactive letdown, it can be a wonderful tool.
 Babies are born with a strong reflux to suck.
 In some feeding situations, babies get to suckle both breasts for about 30 minutes total per feeding.
-Whereas with me and my overactive letdown, feeding sessions lasted about five minutes on just one boob before Paloma got all the milk she needed.
-Not fair for her, really.
+When you have an overactive letdown, feeding sessions may only last about five minutes.
 If your baby is content, no worries.
-But, when it’s the witching hour and baby wants to suckle for comfort but is overwhelmed by the milk flow, you could try a pacifier.
+But during the witching hour when baby wants to suckle for comfort but is overwhelmed by the milk flow, you could try a pacifier.
 (This is a good one for newborns.)
 You can also try using a very clean finger for baby to suck on as an alternative.

-If you’re dealing with oversupply issues too, you may want to offer just one breast per feeding.
-For mom’s with severe oversupply issues, you can even offer that same breast for the next feeding and then offer the second breast.
-That way you can be sure baby will get all of the good hind milk, and it will be a more pleasant nursing experience, since the milk letdown won’t be as rapid as the breast empties.
-This will also help to regulate your overall milk production, since you’re not stimulating both breasts at each feeding.
-Be sure to work with a lactation consultant to decide if Block Feeding is right for you.
+If you’re dealing with oversupply issues, offer just one breast per feeding.
+Moms with severe oversupply issues can even offer that same breast for the next feeding and then offer the second breast.
+This way you can be sure baby will get all of the good hind milk and make for a more pleasant nursing experience, since the milk letdown won’t be as rapid as the breast empties.
+This will also help regulate overall milk production, since you’re not stimulating both breasts at each feeding.
+Be sure to work with a lactation consultant to decide if block feeding is right for you.

 There are so many great resources out there if you continue to struggle with feedings.
-I always recommend a check up with a lactation consultant (and have done so myself with both of my kids.)
-They are worth their weight in GOLD and give you hands-on help with overactive letdown issues or, and even more importantly, diagnose any issues that may be preventing your child from latching and drinking your milk well like a tongue or lip tie.
-You can search for a local lactation consultant here.
+Check in with a lactation consultant —they are worth their weight in gold and can provide hands-on help with overactive letdown issues or, even more importantly, diagnose any issues that may be preventing your child from latching and drinking your milk well—like a tongue tie or lip tie.
+Here’s how to find a local lactation consultant.

-Additionally, consider attending a local La Leche or Breastfeeding USA meeting.
+Additionally, consider attending a local La Leche or Breastfeeding USA meeting (they’re free!).
 These organizations are led by nursing mamas or even breastfeeding counselors and are filled with other nursing moms just like you.
-You bet you’ll find another mama who has dealt with an overactive letdown and can share her experience with you.
-One of the greatest things about these meetings is that they are FREE!
-You can find local meetings on their websites.
+You’ll find other mamas who have dealt with the same issues and can share their experience with you.

 Have you tried anything that works with reducing milk supply or slowed a fast letdown?
 Share with us so we can learn from each other!